 Priorities in clinical trial methodology highlight a more efficient use of all resources within ALS (participants, data, infrastructure, etc.) to provide more informative and powerful assessments of treatment response within a phenotypically, genetic, socioeconomic, and racially/ethnic diverse group of participants.
-This includes the identification of better outcome measures across the entire disease spectrum, broader clinical trial enrollment (including early symptomatic and presymptomatic), identification of factors explaining disease heterogeneity, inclusion of diverse populations, and more generally, innovative clinical trials.
+This includes the identification of better outcome measures across the entire disease spectrum, broader clinical trial enrollment (including early symptomatic and presymptomatic), identification of factors explaining disease heterogeneity, as well as inclusion of diverse populations, and more generally, innovative clinical trials.
+New methods and approaches to include participants from rural communities or from diverse ethnic populations are imperative to increase clinical trial participation and representation across ethnic groups.